masonmahaffey/newsfiltr/README.md

 Newsfiltr is intended to be a place for avid news readers to give feedback on the validity of news articles.
 It's meant to keep news organizations from running amok and to stand as a force of accountability towards organizations with rampant biases.

 This project is still in the works and is by no means complete.
-It remains as an enjoyable side project I work on in my spare time.
+It remains as an enjoyable side project I work on in my spare time!! 😜